microsoft/vcpkg-docs/vcpkg/get_started/get-started.md

     {}
     ```

-    This is your manifest file. vcpkg reads the manifest file to learn what dependencies to install.
-The manifest integrates vcpkg into your C++ project by providing a list of dependencies and supported features that are part of your project.
+    This is your manifest file. vcpkg reads the manifest file to learn what dependencies to install and integrates with CMake to provide the dependencies required by your project.
 Initially, the file contains an empty JSON object; additional attributes like dependencies and supported features can be added as your project grows.

-    The `vcpkg-configuration.json` file serves a different purpose.
-This file allows full control over your dependencies' sources and it's out of scope for this tutorial.
+    The default `vcpkg-configuration.json` file introduces [baseline](../reference/vcpkg-configuration-json.md#registry-baseline) constraints, specifying the minimum versions of dependencies that your project should use.
+While this allows for more granular control over your project's dependencies, a detailed discussion is beyond the scope of this tutorial.

-## 2 - Add dependencies and project files
+## 3 - Add dependencies and project files

 Now that the project is set up, add the `fmt` library as a dependency and generate the project files.